blackstork-io/fabric/docs/language/context.md

 ### Inheritance

 Variables defined in a parent block (such as `document` or `section`) are available for use in nested blocks.
-Note that nested blocks can redefine a variable in their context, overwriting the parent variable's value.
+Note that nested blocks can redefine a variable in their context, shadowing the parent variable's value inside their scope.

 For example: